October 30, 1938 War of the Worlds Old Time Radio Broadcast Causes Mass Hysteria

 The broadcasting companies must learn what the newspapers learned long ago.
 A hoax cannot be perpetuated in the guise of news without serious consequences.
 The radio people have a grave responsibility in this matter.

-One looking back upon these events 84 years ago may scoff at how gullible people seemed, yet, at the same time, modern audiences themselves have been besieged by much more forms of complex media delivered with more immediacy in an era of “fake news,” manipulation and propaganda.
-It’s almost as if somewhere between then and now, somebody took the warning along with the social implications and saw not the fear for the lack of integrity, but the basis for an opportunity.
+One looking back upon these events 85 years ago may scoff at how gullible people seemed, yet, at the same time, modern audiences themselves have been besieged by much more forms of complex media delivered with more immediacy in an era of “fake news,” manipulation and propaganda.
+It’s almost as if somewhere between then and now, somebody took the warning along with the social implications and saw not the fear of the lack of integrity but the basis for an opportunity.

 The short analysis by a psychologist of the event back in 1938 blaming the hysteria on “Mass Jitters” —

-Then there are other theories explored in depth that postulate the War of the Worlds radio broadcast was a psychological experiment to study public reaction (and the potential for psychological manipulation and social engineering) to the output of the mainstream media financed by the Rockefeller Foundation.
-The theory traces Orson Welles’ connection to having cart blanche while making Citizen Kane for RKO Pictures whom Nelson Rockefeller sat on the board of directors.
+Then, other theories are explored in depth that postulate the War of the Worlds radio broadcast was a psychological experiment to study public reaction (and the potential for psychological manipulation and social engineering) to the output of the mainstream media financed by the Rockefeller Foundation.
+The theory traces Orson Welles’ connection to having cart blanche while making Citizen Kane for RKO Pictures, where Nelson Rockefeller sat on the board of directors.

 And now, straight from the theater of the mind and Old Time Radio is Orson Welles’ 1938 presentation of H. G. Welles’ “War of the Worlds,” remastered and posted on YouTube.